aaronsherwood/liveCoding/flok.md

 ## Requirements

 Flok is written in TypeScript and Nodejs.
 You will need to have installed Node versions 10+.
-The LTS version (currently 14) is recommended.

 Go  [here](https://nodejs.org/)  to download Node.